Grading Your Cancer

 Receive PCF news in your inbox

-It’s also important to know whether any cells rated at Gleason 5 are present, even in just a small amount, and most pathologists will report this.
-Having any Gleason 5 in your biopsy or prostate puts you at a higher risk of recurrence.
+It’s also important to know whether any cells rated at Gleason grade 5 are present, even in just a small amount, and most pathologists will report this.
+Having any Gleason grade 5 in your biopsy or prostate puts you at a higher risk of recurrence.

 But because many prostate cancer cases are extremely slow-growing, the Gleason system didn’t necessarily do a good job of communicating the risks for these cases.
 Patients with scores of 6 and 7 didn’t have a clear picture of the nature of their particular cancer.